jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Beef_Working_Steer_Ox.md

 ### RULES

 1.1)	Mail entries to: Hannah Shipman, 118 Johnston Road, Burke, NY 12917.
-Entries must be received by July 19, 2024.
+Entries must be received by July 19, {year}.
 Superintendent and Beef Committee will be assembling a Draft Show Booklet prior to the fair.
 Once check ins and weigh ins for Working Steers/Ox and Market Animals, the Show Booklet will be updated.

 2. Enclose entry fee of $5.00 for each animal stabled and entered in OPEN SHOW.
 Make check payable to: ACFFD
 3. Field Days assumes no responsibility for loss or damage to animals from any cause.
    Entries accepted only on this condition.
-4. All animals shall be on the grounds prior to 8:00 p.m. on Monday, August 5, 2024.
-Animals will not be allowed to arrive prior to 8:00 a.m. on Monday, August 5, 2024.
+4. All animals shall be on the grounds prior to 8:00 p.m. on Monday, August {monday}, {year}.
+Animals will not be allowed to arrive prior to 8:00 a.m. on Monday, August {monday}, {year}.
-5. All entries must remain on the grounds until 9 p.m. on Saturday, August {saturday}, 2024.
+5. All entries must remain on the grounds until 9 p.m. on Saturday, August {saturday}, {year}.
 Failure to abide by arrival and departure times will result in loss of premiums and/or awards.
    Cattle may remain on the grounds until Sunday.
 Security is provided.
 6. Spacing will be allocated based on the number and age of animals signed up.
 (Calves & Yearlings will be allowed a spacing between two holes.
 Cows will be allowed a spacing between three holes.)
 If the barn is full; the exhibitor will be asked to narrow up their exhibit.
 If exhibitor area is on an interior wall where there is not outside room to store feed and tack; reasonable accommodations will be allowed for feed and tack to be stored along your exhibit.